Indigenous Arts Grants Program

 Programs that are a part of full-time study programs are not eligible for funding under this program.

 Eligible costs include program costs, materials and supplies as well as travel expenses.
 Capital costs, subsistence and self-study programs are not eligible.
+Activities that are carried out to satisfy the course requirements of an educational institution are not eligible.
+Activities that directly support the delivery of an educational program or course are not eligible.

 Total maximum annual professional development grant amounts: